 Before the surgery, your dentist may take more X-rays of the tooth and surrounding bone.
 You may be given an antimicrobial mouth rinse, a medicine to reduce inflammation, and/or antibiotics.

 Your dentist also will review your medical history.
-Make sure you tell your dentist of all medicines you take.
+Make sure you tell your dentist about all medicines you take.
 This includes over-the-counter medicines, vitamins and supplements.
 Depending on other existing medical conditions, your dentist may consult with your physician before the procedure.

 The endodontist will make a small incision (cut) in your gum and lift the gum away from the tooth and bone.
 The dentist may need to use a drill to gain access to the root.
 The infected tissue will be removed along with the last few millimeters of the root tip.
 The endodontist may use a dye to highlight cracks and breaks in the tooth.
 If the tooth has large cracks or breaks, it may need to be extracted.
 In this case, the apicoectomy will not continue.